jeremygoulet96/personal-website/_pages/about-me.md

 ---

 {:.loadAnimated}
 Hi!
 I’m Jérémy Goulet.
-I’m a french canadian living in Quebec City currently studying to obtain my bachelor's degree in [product design](https://www.design.ulaval.ca/programmes/baccalaureat-design-produits.html){:.link}{:target="_blank"}.
+I’m a french canadian living in Quebec City currently studying to obtain my bachelor's degree in [graphic design](https://www.design.ulaval.ca/programmes/baccalaureat-design-graphique.html){:.link}{:target="_blank"}.
 I also studied in a program called [Techniques d'intégration multimédia](http://timcsf.ca/){:.link}{:target="_blank"} in CÉGEP from 2014 to 2018.

 {:.loadAnimated}
 I like to design and reverse engineer designs to understands what went through the head of the designer.
 I also like to make websites and code.
 I am fluent in HTML, CSS (SASS/SCSS), jQuery, Javascript, TypeScript, and SQL.
 I'm also learning Swift with Xcode.